Upper Providence Meetinghouse

 Providence Meeting remained a preparative meeting of Gwynedd Monthly Meeting until 1867 when it was "laid down" because of declining membership.
 Its members were attached to Norristown Preparative Meeting.
 The date stone on the present meetinghouse reads "Rebuilt 1828".
 Some of the benches appear to have come from the earlier building.
 Members of Providence Meeting, as recorded in Theodore Bean's History of Montgomery County

 , were active in the Underground Railroad

 .
 The infant child of an escaped slave is buried in the Meeting's burial ground.

 On September 28, 1929, a large gathering celebrated Providence Meeting's centennial (the 100th Anniversary of the second structure).
 The gathering was so large that it was necessary to hold the exercises on the grounds surrounding the quaint little building.

-on the last first day (Sunday) evening before Christmas is enjoyed by the whole community.
+And in December on the last first day (Sunday) before Christmas at 7pm, a Carol Sing